danielmiessler/fabric/README.md

 <img width="1173" alt="fabric-patterns-screenshot" src="https://github.com/danielmiessler/fabric/assets/50654/9186a044-652b-4673-89f7-71cf066f32d8">

+### 1. Just use the patterns (prompts)

-1. Navigate to the [`/patterns`](https://github.com/danielmiessler/fabric/tree/main/patterns) directory and start exploring!
+If you're not looking to do anything fancy, and you just want a lot of great prompts, you can navigate to the [`/patterns`](https://github.com/danielmiessler/fabric/tree/main/patterns) directory and start exploring!

 You can use any of those in any AI application that you have!

+### Create your own Fabric Mill (server)

-2. Head over to the [`/server/`](https://github.com/danielmiessler/fabric/tree/main/server) directory and set up your own Fabric Mill with your own patterns running!
+If you want your very own Fabric server, head over to the [`/server/`](https://github.com/danielmiessler/fabric/tree/main/server) directory and set up your own Fabric Mill with your own patterns running!
 You can then use the [`/client/standalone_client_examples`](https://github.com/danielmiessler/fabric/tree/main/client/standalone_client_examples) to connect to it.

+### The standalone client

-We're also almost done with a universal client that will let you do all sorts of cool stuff!
-Check back in a day or so.
+We're almost done with a universal client that will let you do all sorts of cool stuff, including:

+- Calling patterns without connecting to a Fabric server (direct to OpenAI).
+- Streaming mode to get instant and dynamic results.
+- Other cool stuff…

+We expect this client to be ready very soon, and we'll update the Quickstart as soon as it is.

 ## CLI-native